treerachai/selfbot-6/README.md

 impersonate [mention or username#discrim] - copies the avatar, displayname, and game of a specified user in that guild

 Using just the prefix then a message will send the message in an embed

-# Things to NOT do

-eval credentials, this will leak your token and access to your account

-# Other Info

-This fork will log all commands in the command prompt for you